What States are in the Counseling Compact?

 When can you begin practicing in other states under the Licensed Professional Counselors Compact Law?

 As of today, you cannot practice under the counselor compact.
-You must practice through the current means for practicing across state lines–primarily becoming licensed in additional states or various COVID-19 exceptions.
+You must practice through the current means for practicing across state lines–primarily applying for licensure through endorsement or reciprocity.

 The compact permits states to enter into the compact and administer it.
-The law does not repeal current licensing requirements.
-In order for a state with the compact law to enter into the compact:
+The law does not repeal licensing requirements set forth by state law.